An Exploration of Baroque Art, Architecture & Sculpture

 Baroque Art

-Whenever the world desires to see itself with the eye of masterpieces and renowned philosophies, there comes a single word announcing its arrival every time, Renaissance.
-Whether you talk of integrity, humanism, values of spiritual beauty, systematic technology, marvelous architecture and sensible melodies through expressions, or perfect complementing colours, you will always find Renaissance as the base of these values.
-Imagine waking up in one castle in Milan and seeing da Vinci in his exquisite selected colour silk dresses or Michelangelo’s never-ending desire to take an off from his work.
+Whenever the world desires to see itself with the eye of masterpieces and renowned philosophies, there arrives a name- the Renaissance.
+Whether you talk of integrity, humanism, values of spiritual beauty, systematic technology, marvelous architecture, and sensible melodies through expressions or perfect complementing colors, you will always find the Renaissance as the base of these values.
+Imagine waking up in one castle in Milan and seeing Da Vinci in his exquisite selected color silk dresses or Michelangelo’s never-ending desire to take an off from his work.
 Fascinating?
 Obviously, yes, but we weren’t here to talk about my favorite interval, but rather the one that came after it, The Baroque Period!
-You might raise a question here; Mahima, if the Renaissance was so wonderful, why it came to an end, and why did the Baroque art emerge?
+You might raise a – if Renaissance art was so wonderful, why did it end and Baroque art emerge?
 So, Mate, this is what the article is about.
-You will know the complete chronology of the Baroque style, following its characteristics, key figures, architecture, art and sculpture.
-But, before we begin discussing the Baroque period, I have a few lines to say about its pre-eminence so that you know why you are reading this article.
-It is because of the fact that this single period brought diversity and unity in style and subject.
-You can witness a gradual theatrical contrast through paintings from Bernini’s St. Teresa to Rubens’ Maria de Medicini and get impressed in the hallway by Caravaggio’s naturalist style and Rembrandt’s extraordinary paintings.
-There is much more and beyond, but to understand accurately, you must hold my company here.
-So without wasting any more minutes, let us start moving with the flow of our article.
-On an important note, it may be a long read, so stretch your back, grab your Americano quickly and enjoy this binge-read.
+You will know a thorough chronology of the Baroque style, following its characteristics, key figures, architecture, art, sculpture, and descriptions of a few of the Baroque paintings you should know about.
+But, before we begin discussing the Baroque period, I have a few lines to say about its pre-eminence so that you understand why you are reading this article.
+We know that Baroque brought diversity and unity in style and subject.
+You can witness a gradual theatrical contrast through paintings from Bernini’s St. Teresa to Rubens’ Maria de Medicini and get impressed in the hallway by Caravaggio’s naturalist style and the extraordinary Rembrandt self-portraits.
+There is much more and beyond, but you must hold my company to understand them precisely.
+So let us start moving with the flow of our article without wasting any more minutes.
+On an important note, it may be a long read, so stretch your back, grab your Americano quickly, and enjoy this binge-read.

 Baroque Art of the Landing of the Queen in Marseilles by Peter Paul Rubens